 Get the best price!

 The largest living land mammals, elephants are intelligent, social and vital to their ecosystems.
 Slightly smaller than their African cousins, Asian elephants are native to India and Southeast Asia.
 Elephants have been revered for centuries in Asia, playing an important role in the continent's culture and religion.
-They are also play a critical role in maintaining the region's forests.
+They also play a critical role in maintaining the region's forests.
 But their habitat is shrinking and Asian elephants are now endangered.

 Asian elephants can live for up to 70 years and can give birth to a single calf after a pregnancy of 22 months, longer than any other land mammal.